-- The iLO hostname is located on the serial pull tab. - If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - The default login credentials are located on the serial label pull tab. - c.
+- The iLO hostname is located on the serial number/iLO information label located on the top of the chassis. - If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - The default login credentials are located on the serial number/iLO information label located on the top of the chassis. - c.
 In the side navigation, click the Remote Console & Media link, and then launch a remote console.